Higher-order phase reduction captures delay-dependent synchronization phenomena in physical oscillator networks: Discussion

-Applying our phase reduction method to larger networks is straightforward and will shed light on how time delays affect phase interactions to arbitrary order.
-Even if the coupling between nonlinear oscillators is additive---as in~\eqref{networkequation}---phase interactions beyond first order will display nonpairwise terms that describe indirect phase interactions~\cite{Bick2023c}.
+Applying our phase reduction approach to larger networks is straightforward and will shed light on how the time delay affects phase interactions to arbitrary order.
+This is particularly relevant when first-order phase reductions are intrinsically limited: For example, globally and linearly coupled Stuart--Landau oscillator networks yield a phase reduction with integrable dynamics~\cite{Watanabe1994,Bick2018c} leading to degenerate bifurcations and lack of bistability.
+Thus, second-order phase reductions are necessary to uncover the generic dynamical features of the unreduced system through phase reduction.
+Note that even if the coupling between nonlinear oscillators is additive (as in~\eqref{networkequation}), the phase interactions beyond first order will have nonpairwise terms that describe indirect phase interactions~\cite{Bick2023c}.
 Thus, phase reduction can link phase-lag parameters in higher-order interaction networks~\cite{Bick2021,Battiston2020}---that have so far been chosen ad-hoc---to physically meaningful quantities like time delays.
 We will discuss this in more detail in future work.
+Moreover, the approach developed here not only yields the phase dynamics~\eqref{ansatz2} to arbitrary order but through the functions~$\vec e, \vec E$ also an explicit expressions how the dynamics are embedded into the phase space of the full system.
+This information can be used to make global statements about connecting orbits between different synchrony states or to explain observed amplitude variations~\cite{Ocampo-Espindola2024}.

-We developed a systematic and general method to compute the finite-dimensional phase dynamics of an infinite-dimensional delay-coupled oscillator network up to arbitrary order.
-Importantly, the approach provided here not only yields the phase dynamics~\eqref{ansatz2} to arbitrary order but also makes explicit---through the functions~$\vec e$ and~$\vec E$---how this dynamics is embedded in the phase space of the full system.
-In other words, it can explain observed amplitude variations~\cite{Ocampo-Espindola2024}.
-As with any phase reduction method, solving the iterative equations explicitly can become computationally complex.
-Hence, it would be desirable to implement our method in a computer to determine phase dynamics automatically to arbitrary order in any oscillator model.
-It would also be interesting to adapt the method presented here to coupled delay-induced oscillations; see also~\cite{Kotani2020}.
+To predict synchronization phenomena for more complex physical or chemical oscillators, for example relaxation oscillators, one needs more complex models than Stuart--Landau oscillators analyzed here.
+For more complex oscillator models, an analytical computation of the higher-order phase reduced model is at best cumbersome and in some cases unfeasible; therefore, a computational tool that quickly computes the higher-order phase reduced dynamics is needed.
+A numerical implementation of the algorithm from~\cite{delaypreprint2026} and the subsequent analysis of synchronization phenomena for a neural relaxation oscillator is work in progress~\cite{wedgwood202x}.